Bill Simmons: Personal life

 Simmons is married to Kari Simmons (née Crichton), mentioned only as "The Sports Gal" in his columns.
-They have two children together, daughter Zoe Simmons (born 2005) and son Benjamin Oakley Simmons (born 2007).
-His father, William Simmons (born 1947), also referred to as "The Sports Dad", was the superintendent of schools in Easton, Massachusetts, for more than 15 years.
+They have two children together.
+His father, William Simmons Jr. (born 1947), also referred to as "The Sports Dad", was the superintendent of schools in Easton, Massachusetts, for more than 15 years.

 Simmons is a devoted fan of Boston's teams including the Boston Red Sox, New England Patriots, and Boston Celtics.
 He was a longtime fan of the Boston Bruins and the NHL, but claims that their poor management led to his completely losing interest in them until the 2008 playoffs.
-He also says he is a fan of English Premier League soccer team Tottenham Hotspur, and he has had playful debates on soccer with previous ESPN colleague David Hirshey, a soccer columnist and a die-hard fan of Tottenham's fierce rival Arsenal.
+He also says he is a fan of English Premier League football team Tottenham Hotspur, and he has had playful debates on football with previous ESPN colleague David Hirshey, a football columnist and a die-hard fan of Tottenham's fierce rival Arsenal.

 Simmons and his family established the Simmons Family Foundation.
 They made a scholarship gift to Northwestern University's Medill School of Journalism to support HBCU graduates.

+In May 2023, Simmons' reaction of sadness became a meme following the Celtics' Game 7 loss to the Heat.

 Influence

-Simmons also has created numerous internet memes, most notably the Ewing Theory (though the idea was originally proposed by a reader), The Tyson Zone and the Manning Face.
+Simmons also has created numerous internet memes, most notably the Ewing Theory (though the idea was originally proposed by a reader), The Tyson Zone, New Owner Syndrome, and the Manning Face.